omardhrog/GWAASB-Wheat/README.md

 ## Outputs

 All generated files are written to `results/`, including marker-QC summaries, environment BLUEs, genomic predictions, GWAASB values, stability comparisons, CV summaries, environment-specific metrics, validation predictions, and session information.

-## Reproducibility note

-Cross-validation partitions are created before phenotype adjustment.
-Validation observations are adjusted using training-derived replicate effects, and the same partitions are used for GBLUP and GBLUP-G×E within each repetition.

-## Status

-Research code associated with the GWAASB wheat analysis.
-The repository is currently private and contains no study data.